DAILY BEST KNOWLEDGE

 5. Resonant Breathing (Coherent Breathing):

 Resonant breathing involves slow, rhythmic breathing at about five breaths per minute.
-It synchronises your heart and brain, deeply relaxing your body.
+It synchronizes your heart and brain, deeply relaxing your body.

 How to Practice